Skip to main content

 Staples vs. Tissue Adhesive: Evidence Comparison

 Staples: faster application (important in high-volume trauma or OR settings), equivalent infection rates to sutures in scalp/trunk/extremity wounds, patient-perceived pain during removal (managed with lidocaine gel).
 A 2010 BMJ meta-analysis of 6 RCTs found no significant difference in wound infection, dehiscence, or cosmetic outcome between staples and sutures for surgical incisions — supporting situational equivalence.
 Tissue adhesive (Dermabond/octyl cyanoacrylate): indicated for low-tension lacerations with well-approximated edges — excellent cosmetic outcomes in facial lacerations in RCTs, no suture removal required, and patient-preferred.
 Contraindicated for: wounds under tension, infected wounds, mucous membranes, hands (constant motion), and bites.
 Wound closure strips: appropriate for low-tension, superficial lacerations; also useful as adjunct to subcuticular suture or for reinforcement.
 Evidence-based selection optimizes both clinical and patient-centered outcomes — our comprehensive wound care supplies catalog includes closure strips, tissue adhesives, staple removers, and dressing products for complete wound management.
+For wounds that progress to negative pressure therapy, see our comparison of wound closure and NPWT infection/dehiscence outcomes.

 Medical disclaimer: This article is for general informational purposes only and is not medical advice.
 Consult a qualified healthcare provider before making decisions about your health or care.
 Read our editorial policy to learn how this content is researched and reviewed.